top of page

 Treatment Fees and Financial Clarity

-Financial discussions are conducted separately from diagnostic evaluation to maintain clear distinction between clinical decision-making and financial planning.
+Financial discussions are conducted separately from diagnostic evaluation to maintain a clear distinction between clinical decision-making and financial planning.

 Continuity of Care